netw0rm/atlaskit/CONTRIBUTING.md

 ### Follow code style guidelines
 We are adhering to the [Airbnb](https://github.com/airbnb/javascript) javascript linting rules, which can be quite strict.

-Eslint will automatically run when attempting to commit, but can also run at any time using: `yarn run lint`
+Eslint and Stylelint will automatically run when attempting to commit, but can also run at any time using: `yarn run lint`

 *Note:* a lot of linting issues can be fixed automatically by passing the --fix flag to eslint: `yarn run lint -- --fix`